Music that will move you. Your favorite masterpieces, from stirring symphonies to deeply emotional concertos.

 Composer Hugo Wolf called Bruckner’s Eighth “the creation of a giant, surpassing in spiritual dimension and magnitude all the other symphonies of the master.”
 Featuring the spiritual voices of the Norbertine Fathers of St. Michael’s Abbey to set the stage and stunning visuals from Clemens Prokop, this monumental work will take you on a journey through symphonic space and time.

 “Many persons had thought that the Rhapsody in Blue was only a happy accident…Well, I went out, for one thing, to show them that there was plenty more where that had come from,” said George Gershwin himself.
 Widely considered Gershwin’s most classical piece, his Piano Concerto in F represents the perfect blend between the rhythmic liberties of jazz fused with classical roots.

 Beethoven's Violin Concerto

 Beethoven’s only violin concerto remains one of the most widely played and popular works for the instrument.
 Famous for its spirited final movement, the work reveals the amazing melodic and technical range of the violin.
-Also featured is Edward Elgar’s regal Symphony No. 1, a work that was performed over 100 times within a year of its premier and was hailed by The Musical Times as an "immediate and phenomenal success."
+Also featured is Edward Elgar’s regal Symphony No. 1, a work that was performed over 100 times within a year of its premiere and was hailed by The Musical Times as an "immediate and phenomenal success."

 Brahms & Prokofiev

-“Romanovsky is the latest pianist to be hailed as the true heir to the great Russian tradition,” read The Guardian.
+“Romanovsky is the latest pianist to be hailed as the true heir to the great Russian tradition,” said The Guardian.
 The formidable guest pianist performs Prokofiev’s second piano concerto, which has garnered a reputation for being one of the most technically demanding piano concertos in the repertoire.

 Prokofiev's Piano Concerto No. 2